 - Egg - Dipping the floured pork into the egg will help the crispy panko crumbs stick.
 One egg is just enough for 4-5 pork cutlets.

 - Panko crumbs - This is the outer breading for the pork.
 I used white panko crumbs for the crispy breading, but you can also use whole wheat.
+(For an extra crispy coating, you can toast the panko crumbs like I do when making these air fryer chicken bites).

 - Seasonings - A mix of dried basil, oregano, salt, garlic and smoked paprika are added to the panko crumbs to season the breading.
 Feel free to substitute with other dried herbs and spices.